pyparsing/pyparsing/docs/HowToUsePyparsing.rst

              ^
       Matched word -> ['100']

+  `with_line_numbers` has several options for displaying control characters, end-of-line and space markers, Unicode symbols for control characters - these are documented in the function's docstring.

 - Diagnostics can be enabled using ``pyparsing.enable_diag`` and passing one of the following enum values defined in ``pyparsing.Diagnostics``